Article

 But what type of law do you need?
 The answer: primary sources of law.
 Some of the more important types of primary law include:

-• Case law, which are court opinions/decisions issued by federal or state courts
+- Case law, which are court opinions or decisions issued by federal or state courts

 Searching for primary sources of law

 So, if it's primary law you want, it makes sense to begin searching there first, right?
 Not so fast.
-While you will need primary sources of law to support your case, in many instances, it is much easier—and a more efficient use of your time—to begin your search within secondary sources such as practice guides, treatises, and legal articles.
+While you will need primary sources of law to support your case, in many instances, it is much easier — and a more efficient use of your time — to begin your search with secondary sources such as practice guides, treatises, and legal articles.

 For example, while no two legal research projects are the same, the order in which you will want to search different types of sources may look something like this:

-• Secondary sources: If you are researching a new legal principle or an unfamiliar area of the law, the best place to start is secondary sources, including law journals, practice guides, legal encyclopedias, and treatises.
+- Secondary sources.
+If you are researching a new legal principle or an unfamiliar area of the law, the best place to start is secondary sources, including law journals, practice guides , legal encyclopedias, and treatises.
 They are a good jumping-off point for legal research since they've already done the work for you.
-And as an added bonus, they can save you additional time since they often identify and cite important statutes and seminal cases.
+As an added bonus, they can save you additional time since they often identify and cite important statutes and seminal cases.

-• Case law: If you have already found some case law in secondary sources, great, you have something to work with.
-But if not, don't fret, you can still search for relevant case law in a variety of ways, including running a search in an online legal research service like Westlaw.
+- Case law.
+If you have already found some case law in secondary sources, great, you have something to work with.
+But if not, don't fret.
+You can still search for relevant case law in a variety of ways, including running a search in a case law research tool.

-• Statutes and regulations: In many instances, secondary sources and case law will list the statutes and regs relevant to your legal issue.
+- Statutes and regulations.
+In many instances, secondary sources and case law list the statutes and regulations relevant to your legal issue.
 But if you haven't found anything yet, you can still search for statutes and regs online like you do with cases.

 Once you know which statute or reg is pertinent to your case, pull up the annotated version on Westlaw.
 Why the annotated version?
-Because the annotations will include vital information such as a list of important cases that cite your statute or reg.
-And sometimes, these cases are even organized by topic.
-This is just one more way to find the case law you need to support your legal argument.
+Because the annotations will include vital information, such as a list of important cases that cite your statute or reg.
+Sometimes, these cases are even organized by topic — just one more way to find the case law you need to support your legal argument.

-One of the most important steps with every legal research project is to verify that you are using “good" law—meaning a court hasn't invalidated it or struck it down in some way.
-After all, it probably won't look good to a judge if you cite a case that has been overruled or you use a statute that has been deemed unconstitutional.
+One of the most important steps with every legal research project is to verify that you are using “good" law — meaning a court hasn't invalidated it or struck it down in some way.
+After all, it probably won't look good to a judge if you cite a case that has been overruled or use a statute deemed unconstitutional.
 It doesn't necessarily mean you can never cite these sources; you just need to take a closer look before you do.

 The simplest way to find out if something is still good law is to use a legal tool known as a citator, which will show you subsequent cases that have cited your source as well as any negative history, including if it has been overruled, reversed, questioned, or merely differentiated.

-For instance, if a case, statute, or regulation has any negative history—and therefore may no longer be good law—KeyCite, which is the citator on Westlaw, will warn you.
-Specifically, KeyCite will show a flag or icon at the top of the document along with a little blurb about the negative history.
-This allows you to quickly know if there may be anything you need to worry about.
+For instance, if a case, statute, or regulation has any negative history — and therefore may no longer be good law — KeyCite, the citator on Westlaw, will warn you.
+Specifically, KeyCite will show a flag or icon at the top of the document, along with a little blurb about the negative history.
+This alert system allows you to quickly know if there may be anything you need to worry about.

 Some examples of these flags and icons include:

-• A yellow flag on a case warns that it has some negative history but not expressly overruled or reversed, meaning another court may have criticized it or pointed out the holding was limited to a specific fact pattern.
+- A yellow flag on a case warns that it has some negative history but is not expressly overruled or reversed, meaning another court may have criticized it or pointed out the holding was limited to a specific fact pattern.

-Another bonus of using a citator like KeyCite is that is also provides a list of other cases that merely cite your source—it can lead to additional sources you previously didn't know about.
+Another bonus of using a citator like KeyCite is that it also provides a list of other cases that merely cite your source — it can lead to additional sources you previously didn't know about.

-Perseverance is key when it comes to legal research
+Perseverance is vital when it comes to legal research

-Given that legal research is a complex process, it likely comes as no surprise that this guide cannot provide you with everything you need to know.
+Given that legal research is a complex process, it will likely come as no surprise that this guide cannot provide everything you need to know.

 So, if you are just beginning, don't get discouraged if you find legal research difficult — almost everyone does at first.
 With enough time, patience, and dedication, you can master the art of legal research.